LB45000/MovieCatalog/README.md

 - **Genre Filtering:** Movies can be filtered by genre using a dropdown menu.
 The options include Comedy, Horror, and Action, but the application is designed to support additional genres as needed.
 - **Sorting Option:** Users can sort the movie listings alphabetically.
 - **Add New Movies:** A form allows users to contribute new movies to the catalog by providing a title, summary, poster URL, and genre.
 - **Interactive Movie Cards:** Each movie card can be interacted with.
-Clicking on a card toggles the display of the movie's summary, and a "Remove" button on each card allows users to remove movies from the catalog.
+Clicking on a card toggles the display of the movie's summary, and a Remove button on each card allows users to remove movies from the catalog.

 ## Installation